 Take Care of Yourself and Others by Practicing Compassion

 Most of us have seen the impacts of tension and stress caused by pandemic lockdowns and mask mandates.
-While in an effort to keep people safe, safety restrictions and the ever-looming fear of illness have resulted in 21st-century American stress levels to an all-time high.
+Although safety restrictions were imposed in an effort to keep people safe, the indefinite lockdowns and ever-looming fear of illness raised 21st-century American stress levels to an all-time high.

 If you ever find yourself taking the blame for miscommunication at work or in a friendship, remember to practice positive self-talk.
 Giving yourself and the people around you the benefit of the doubt and a much-needed break will do wonders in improving your mental health.